20 March 2023

 Mumbai requires special professional tax registration & local body tax and compliance with the labor department.
 No such taxes or registrations are needed in Delhi and Haryana.

-6. To launch the e-commerce business, registration for domain name, Microsoft and other software licences shall also be needed.
+To launch the e-commerce business, registration for domain name, Microsoft and other software licenses shall also be needed.